 \subsection{Error analysis}

-The error of the MFCC rule is actually affected by the error of the involved interpolation method.
-In this subsection, we study how the interpolation error affects the total error of the MFCC rule.
+Accuracy of an MFCC rule is actually affected by the error of the involved interpolation method.
+In this subsection, we study how the interpolation error affects the total error of an MFCC rule.
 The results are then employed to choose efficient interpolation methods, such that the total error of the MFCC rule decays rapidly.